yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom.md

 ## Customize API Gateway Manager URL for testing

 API Manager enables you to specify the location of the API Gateway Manager web console that is used for testing.
 For example, this enables the **Try method** button to link to the specified API Gateway Manager console for viewing the transaction log.
-For more details on using API Gateway Manager, see the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).

 To specify the location of the API Gateway Manager console, perform the following steps: